eclipse/che-theia-task-plugin/che-theia-task-extension/README.md

 ## Requirements

-**Note,** currently che-theia-task-extension works with the Che workspaces run on Docker only since it completelly relies on the [machine-exec server](https://github.com/eclipse/che-theia-terminal-plugin/tree/master/machine-exec-server) which temporary has it's limitation.
+**Note,** currently che-theia-task-extension works with the Che workspaces run on Docker only since it completely relies on the [machine-exec server](https://github.com/eclipse/che-theia-terminal-plugin/tree/master/machine-exec-server) which temporary has it's limitation.

 The environment variables have to be set:
 - `CHE_API_EXTERNAL`